 This paper proposed a framework for provenance in games, allowing post game analysis to discover divergence points that contributed to the end result of the gaming session.
 This framework can be used on serious games to improve understanding by analyzing game flow and identifying actions that influenced the outcome, aiding the player to understand why it happened the way it did.

-This paper also showed a game in which this framework was instantiated, collecting the necessary information for post analysis using provenance.
-However, due to time constraints, the usage of provenance and data mining were not executed, but they are planned as future work to export all the collected information, generate a graph, and apply provenance techniques for the game analysis.
+This paper also showed a game in which our proposed framework was instantiated, collecting the necessary information for post analysis using provenance.
+However, due to the complexity of data mining, the usage of provenance was not executed, but is planned as future work, exporting all collected data, generate a graph, and apply provenance techniques for the game analysis.

 Acknowledgements

-We would like to thank CNPq and FAPERJ for the financial support.
+We would like to thank CNPq, FAPERJ and CAPES for the financial support.

 References